Elizabeth Catherine Usher: Early life

 Elizabeth Catherine Molphy (later Usher) was born on 16 November 1911 in Lilydale, Victoria.
-Her father Thomas Molphy, his wife Ella and family moved to Queensland and their daughter, Usher attended Merrimac Primary School and Warwick State High School.
+Her father Thomas Molphy, his wife Ella and family moved to Queensland.
+Usher attended Merrimac State School and Warwick State High School.
 Elizabeth won a scholarship to train as a teacher attending the Teacher’s Training College in Brisbane.
-After taking her license, Elizabeth taught at a number of schools, including Kaimkillenbun, Maclagan, Elbow Valley and Central School, Warwick from 1928 to 1945.
+After taking her license, Elizabeth taught at a number of schools, including at Kaimkillenbun, Maclagan, Elbow Valley and Warwick Central State School from 1928 to 1945.
 She took her teaching licence in elocution.
-She also took flying lessons at Archerfield before gaining her pilot’s licence in 1936.
+She also took flying lessons at Archerfield Airport before gaining her pilot’s licence in 1936.

 World War II

 During World War II, Elizabeth Molphy trained as a signals and cipher officer with the WAAAF and later in rehabilitation services.
-She became engaged to Leon Lyons, a pilot, but he was killed during the War.
+She became engaged to Leon Lyons, a pilot, but he was killed during the war.
 At the conclusion of the war, she entered a training course offered by the Victorian Council of Speech Therapists.
 Within two years she had completed her Licentiate at the Australian College of Speech Therapists, becoming the first Queenslander to study to become a speech therapist.